 Related reading: 5 Bollywood movies that will restore your faith in love

 3. Tanu Weds Manu

 One of the earliest teenage memories is hearing “Dil hain chhota sa…” coming from the TV set and me running to get a good spot for the next couple of hours.
 Decorated by Rahman’s music, Roja is made of Mani Ratnam magic.
 Rishi is visiting the village to marry Roja’s sister who refuses to marry him.
 Because of traditional compulsions, the man has to refuse, for a deal to break.
 Rishi refuses the marriage with the excuse that he wants to marry Roja.
 The innocent girl gets married without warning to a complete stranger.
 The creepy suggestive song “Shaadi ki raat kya kya hua” has always been an object of curiosity taking into consideration India’s high moral standards.
 Initially distraught, Roja soon softens towards Rishi.
 Thrown into the arms of beautiful Himalayas the couple soon falls in love.
 In no time this beautiful romance is upturned by terrorism and Kashmir conflict.
 Roja then follows and conquers the quest of rescuing her husband.
+This is a perfectly made arranged marriage movie.
 But the romantic melodies of Roja are immortal and we rarely remember that it was the story of an arranged marriage that was being created through those songs.

 5. Shubh Mangal Savdhan